 This work is sponsored by the National Estuarine Research Reserve System Science Collaborative, which supports collaborative research that addresses coastal management problems important to the reserves.
 The Science Collaborative is funded by the National Oceanic and Atmospheric Administration and managed by the University of Michigan Water Center.

 Besterman, A. (2017) How Green Is It?
 Learning Light and Electromagnetic Spectrum Properties By Measuring Algae.
 Subjects: Physical Science, Chemistry, Environmental Science, Life Science Grades: 9-12.
 VA SEA 2017 Lesson Plans.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5GB2X
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5GB2X